List of Days of Our Lives characters introduced in the 2000s: Maxine Landis

 Maxine is the head nurse at Salem's University Hospital.
 She often gets into the lives of the Salemites to offer a piece of advice.
 She played an instrumental role in helping to shape Melanie Jonas from a spoiled self-centered brat into a kind and compassionate woman, who eventually wanted to become a nurse.
 As a result, she and Melanie eventually became good friends.
-She has mentioned having two children in the past, a son and a daughter, with her husband Carl has passed away.
+She has mentioned having two children in the past, a son and a daughter, with her husband Carl has died.
 She has been friends with Daniel Jonas and Jennifer Horton, and also dated Abe Carver.

 Daniel Jonas

 Daniel Jonas first appeared on March 4, 2008, being portrayed by actor, Shawn Christian.
 Christian initially signed a one-year contract, but he has since signed on for an extended stay.
 Following a fatal car crash caused by Eric Brady's drunk-driving, the character was written into a coma on January 4, 2016.
 On January 6, 2016, the character was killed off after being taken off life support when his heart was donated to Brady Black.
 Christian reprised the role thereafter during a dream sequence with Nicole Walker on February 12, 2016, during another dream sequence months later with Chloe Lane on November 3, 2016, and yet another dream sequence with Nicole Walker on December 12, 2016 - declaring his love for her as well as his encouragement for her to move on with her life.
 Christian made more reprisals in 2017, once on January 27, 2017, once in May 2017, and a final appearance as an apparition to Eric Brady and Nicole Walker on June 28, 2017.
-The character reappeared in a one-off guest appearance on April 1, 2020 - for a special April Fools episode.
+The character reappeared in a one-off guest appearance on April 1, 2020, for a special April Fools episode.

 Before arriving in Salem, Dr. Jonas worked at various hospitals around the world.
 Many years ago, he had an affair with Carly Manning, who later introduced him to Rebecca, a cancer patient with whom Daniel fell in love.
 Although Rebecca's prognosis was grim, Daniel married her anyway and was determined to save her.
 Rebecca's cancer proved to be too advanced and she died in Daniel's arms.
 Upon his arrival in Salem, Daniel has romances with Chelsea Brady and her grandmother Kate Roberts.
 In early 2010, Carly tells Daniel that Melanie Layton is their daughter.
 Daniel and Melanie bond quickly, and eventually forgive Carly for keeping them apart.
 After a drunken one night stand with Melanie's husband, Philip Kiriakis, Daniel's fiancée Chloe Lane becomes pregnant, and is unsure if Daniel or Philip is the father.
 She is relieved when a paternity test shows Daniel as the child's father.
 Daniel and Chloe name their son Parker, after Daniel's mother.
 At Parker's christening, Caroline Brady reveals that she switched the paternity test to keep Melanie from leaving Philip for her granddaughter Stephanie Johnson's boyfriend Nathan Horton.
 Daniel ends his marriage to Chloe.